paul-duvall/100-days-of-code/log-r3.md

 * Considered parent branches / commits, unreachable commits
 * If you have checked out an older commit, you can make changes without affecting the current commit / branch.
 These changes would disappear if you returned to the master or moved to another commit.
 A new branch from this point can be created using this shorthand:
         * git checkout -b new-branch-name - creates the new branch and the commit at the same time
-* How to merge files
+* How to merge files, including how automatic merging works and how to deal with conflicts
         * git merge branch1 branch2

 #### Project: